 Triumphal Arches were built in many European countries to commemorate military victories.
 In the capital of Italy there are several, such as the Arch of Septimius Severus, the Arch of Titus and the Arch of Triumph in Rome.
-This last one is the one I would like to focus on, it is located next to the Roman Colosseum.
+The latter, located next to the Roman Colosseum, is the one I would like to focus on.

-The also known as "Arch of Constantine" is one of the most modern Roman monuments, it was created in 315 A.D.
-Its location and structure makes it the most visited arch in Rome.
+The also known as "Arch of Constantine" is one of the most modern Roman monuments (it was created in 315 A.D.) and both its location and structure make it the most visited arch in Rome.

-Guided tours of the Arc de Triomphe in Rome
+Guided tours of the Arch of Triumph in Rome

-In October 312, Emperor Constantine won the battle of the Milvian Bridge, as was customary in Roman territory, a monument was built.
+In October 312, Emperor Constantine won the battle of the Milvian Bridge and, as was customary in Roman territory, a monument was built.
 The purpose of the Arch of Rome is to commemorate the victory of that occasion.
-This arch has many interesting facts and many of them will tell you during the guided tours of the Colosseum and the Roman Forum, some of them are the following:
+This arch has many interesting facts that you will be told during a guided tour of the Colosseum and the Roman Forum.
+Some of them are:

 - Many of the materials used in its construction came from other buildings and statues found in the city.

 - All the images that are in the structure have the same context, namely Constantine's political plan to restore the empire.

 - In the Middle Ages it was moved to a fortress that belonged to a family of Roman aristocrats.

 - In 1804 it was painstakingly restored and returned to the place where it was originally built.